 A: Most of us do not give a second thought to driving to Cottonwood, but for the homeless it is often very difficult.
 Some of them live in their cars which may not be usable or mobile; or they may not have the money for gas, insurance and/or registration.
 The majority of Sedona homeless families work here and have children who are in Sedona schools.
 For the homeless, driving to Cottonwood every day may not be feasible.
 The Cottonwood services provide care during the day; Hope House will provide temporary residential services for homeless families with children.

 Q: I’m just an average Sedona citizen and I don’t want my tax dollars to go to help the homeless.
-I’d like my taxes to go to fix traffic problems.

 2. Background of Hope House project—its purpose, support and sustainability.

 Q: Is Hope House a part of The Church of the Red Rocks (CRR)?

 A: The concept for Hope House was initiated as a mission outreach of CRR.
 However, the project has now extended to a community effort—working with a consortium of faith groups, businesses and other organizations willing to collaborate with us.
 We see the need for this project to be “owned” by the entire Sedona/Verde Valley community.
 Hope House has been incorporated as a non-profit organization with IRS 501(c)(3) tax-exempt status.
 Hope House is a separate entity from CRR.

 Q: What is the purpose of building a homeless shelter in Sedona?

 A: Hope House will not be what one generally thinks of as a “homeless shelter,” but rather transitional housing and meals for children and their families.

 Our Vision Statement is: A temporary home for Sedona’s most vulnerable children.